-- 1. Principle of Development
+- 1. Policy and Principle of Development

-- 2. Design and Appearance
+- 2. Design and impact upon Heritage Assets

-- 3. Residential Amenity
+- 3. Impact upon Residential Amenity

 - 4. Other Matters

 - 5. Human Rights

-1. Principle of Development
+- 1. Policy and Principle of Development

+- 1.1 The applications propose alterations to an existing established sandwich shop and catering service enterprise which is located within the primary retail area of Lichfield City Centre.
+There